 Ben joined Watsi on April 2nd, 2020.
-One year ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ben's most recent donation supported Naw Eh, a young refugee from Thailand, to fund a fracture repair so she can walk again.
+Three years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation supported Thet, a 35 year old vendor from Burma, to fund heart surgery.